 Sesame Street Writers’ Room is a brand new fellowship opportunity from the creators of Sesame Street seeking fresh new writing talent from underrepresented racial backgrounds.
 In the intensive six-week program to be held at Sesame Workshop’s New York City office, participants will meet weekly with industry writers, producers, agents, and executives, and are expected to complete at least one script.
 The two participants whose scripts show the most promise will be offered creative development deals and mentored by Sesame Workshop executives.
 “Sesame Street Writers’ Room” is open to writers 21 and older.

 The White House Fellows program is one of America’s most prestigious programs for leadership and public service.
 White House Fellowships offer exceptional young men and women first-hand experience working at the highest levels of the federal government.
-Fellows typically spend a year working as a full-time, paid Fellow to senior White House Staff, Cabinet Secretaries and other top-ranking government officials.
-Fellows also participate in an education program consisting of roundtable discussions with renowned leaders from the private and public sectors, and trips to study U.S. policy in action both domestically and internationally.
+Fellows typically spend a year working as full-time, paid Fellows to senior White House Staff, Cabinet Secretaries, and other top-ranking government officials.
+Fellows also participate in an education program consisting of roundtable discussions with renowned leaders from the private and public sectors and trips to study U.S. policy in action both domestically and internationally.

 The Aspen Institute Program on Philanthropy and Social Innovation (PSI) in Washington, DC offers the William Randolph Hearst Endowed Fellowship to one student three times annually.
 Candidates for this fellowship are highly motivated graduate or undergraduate students from underrepresented communities of color.
 The fellow must be able to work as an intern for 12-15 weeks in the Washington, DC office of the Aspen Institute during the academic semester in which the fellowship is awarded.
 Fellows will be compensated on an hourly basis in the fall, spring and summer.